Hala-Jabareen/algorithimsCourse/README.md

 # algorithimsCourse
-It contains all assignment for this course
+It contains all assignments for this course